Our Best Campsites In Costa Dorada

 Tarragona was one of Roman Spain’s most important cities and briefly the capital of the Empire.
 Visit the amphitheatre and the Roman walls before discovering a wealth of artefacts in the National Archaeological Museum.

 Montserrat is one of the most important religious sites in Spain.
-The top of the mountain is reached by funicular railway or cable car and offers spectacular views.
+The top of the mountain is reached by funicular railway or cable car, where you can enjoy spectacular views.